strangetom/ingredient-parser/docs/source/guide/data.rst

 .. tip::

     The impact of the consistent labelling can be seen by training the model using the full New York Times dataset, where the majority of the data has not been consistently labelled.
-The model performance drops significantly: ~5% reduction to both word and sentence metrics.
+The model performance drops significantly.

 The following operations were done to clean up the labelling (note that this is not exhaustive, the git history for the dataset will give the full details).